bdelbosc/nuxeo-stacks/README.md

 ## Stack exposition

-All HTTP service are exposed by [traefik](https://traefik.io/) with proper hostname:
+All HTTP services are exposed by [traefik](https://traefik.io/) with proper hostname:

 |URL | auth | description |
 | --- | --- | --- |